You know the dangers of vaccines but aren’t sure how to go about it legally. You need to read this post, know your options, and get an exemption.

 Most states only have laws regarding vaccination requirements for school or daycare entry.
 If you are planning to homeschool, you will still want to follow the law, but know that you have less regulation to deal with.
 There are three types of vaccination exemption available in the United States: philosophical (18 states), religious (all but three states), and medical (every state).

-There are only three states that do not have a religious exemption: California (recently), Mississippi, and West Virginia.
+There are five states that do not have a religious exemption: California, New York, Maine, Mississippi, and West Virginia.
 If you live here and moving is an option, consider it.
 If not, read on below on how to still avoid vaccinating in these states.

 A form may be required, or you may need to write your own religious exemption letter.
 When writing the letter, be as vague as possible so that any particular tenets you list cannot be argued.
 Check with your local groups or NVIC if you need more assistance.